mixu/markdown-styles/readme.md

 ### `meta.json`

-If you want to apply additional metadata to all Markdown files in a particular folder, you can add a file named `meta.json` to the input folder.
+If you want to apply additional metadata to all Markdown files in a particular folder, you can add a file named `meta.json` to the root of the input folder.

+For example, if you run `generate-md --input foo`, the `meta.json` file should be located at `./foo/meta.json`.

 (Note: in `v1.x`, `meta.json` was read from `process.cwd()`, e.g. the folder from which you ran `generate-md`).

 `meta.json` will be read, and the values in it are added to the regular metadata.
 The values from `meta.json` act like default values, e.g. the per-file metadata section values will override the values from `meta.json`.

-The metadata is scoped by the top-level directory in `./input`.
+The keys in `meta.json` should refer to the file or folder names relative to the `--input`.
+See the bottom of the section for more examples.

 For example, a `./input/meta.json` file like this: